 On 1 December 2019 the Victorian Government introduced new swimming pool and spa safety laws.
 The new laws require mandatory registration of all private swimming pools and spas in our municipality.
-This must be done by property owners before the deadline of 1 November 2020.

 If you have already registered your swiming pool or spa, you can now submit a copy of your Certificate of Compliance to us.